 Product liability claims are often based on the argument that a product is defectively designed.
 An example is a vehicle in which the gas tank is placed in a position where it is likely to be ruptured in a rear-end collision and thereby cause an explosion.
 If this happens, someone who is harmed can argue that the car has an inherently flawed design that presents an unreasonable risk of injury and that the carmaker knew or should have known of the flaw but failed to fix it.

 There are other theories of product liability besides product design flaws.
 For example, a claim may be based on defective manufacture.
 In other words, the product may have been designed safely, but there is a problem in how it was put together that makes injury likely to result.
 This theory is based on the idea that a product was negligently put together, tested, or inspected.

 In a strict product liability case, meanwhile, a plaintiff would show that a product is not defectively made or designed but is simply inherently dangerous.
 An example might be a toy gun with projectiles that can cause serious injury to children.
 A plaintiff can claim that the manufacturer knew or should have known that the toy should not have been marketed or sold to children, regardless of any instructions or warnings included with the product.

-If you or someone close to you has been injured from utilizing a product, such as in an automobile accident or motorcycle accident, you should consult a seasoned Queens personal injury lawyer to determine whether you may have a products liability case, in addition to any other potential negligence claims.
-To set up a free, no-obligation consultation on your personal injury case, contact John Cassisi at (718) 441-5050, or use our online form.
+If you or someone close to you has been injured from utilizing a product, such as in an automobile accident or motorcycle accident, you should consult a seasoned Queens product liability lawyer to determine whether you may have a case, in addition to any other potential negligence claims.